Hornbill-Docs/esp-config/esp-config/security/two-factor-authentication.md

 1. Select `Email`.

 ### How to enable 2FA on the Authenticator App
-Unlike Email which can be configured without the user,the Authenticator app requires the user to scan a QR code in the Authenticator app of their choice so must be completed by the user.
+Unlike Email which can be configured without the user, the Authenticator app requires the user to scan a QR code in the Authenticator app of their choice so must be completed by the user.
 1. Login as the User
-1. Goto the Users Profile Settings Authentication tab
+1. Go to the Users Profile Settings Authentication tab
 1. Change Type to Authenticator App
 1. Follow the On Screen prompts to Scan the QR code in your chosen Authenticator App then Enter the One time code in the fields provided